Skip to Content

 One of the suggestions I made to Taylor immediately following the announcements was "It would be amazing if it could support NVM."
 Since it handles switching PHP version like breeze, I figured it would be the perfect setup for our team as avid users of NVM (and Node.JS).
 Safe to say, I was tired of brewing our PHP setups on macOS.

-into the macOS Keychain, thus trusting all certificates signed with Valet's CA for any secured sites.
-When this featured was introduced, it allowed Developers to simply issue a certificate to setup a HTTPS connection for their local dev site without needing to type in their password.
+One nice thing Laravel Herd and Laravel Valet do behind the scenes is install the LaravelValetCASelfSigned.pem into the macOS Keychain, thus trusting all certificates signed with Valet's CA for any secured sites.
+When this feature was introduced, it allowed Developers to simply issue a certificate to setup a HTTPS connection for their local dev site without needing to type in their password.
 Previously, you would have to authenticate the action in the Keychain to trust each site individually.
 After doing this many times, it can get a little annoying to type in your password each time.

 One of the painpoints we experienced early on when pairing our mobile apps (Expo, Swift, Kotlin, etc.) with a Laravel backend was invalid HTTPS certificates.
 Since iOS Simulators and Android emulators do not leverage the macOS Keychain, read on below to see how to setup your test devices to trust your Herd or Valet sites.